SAY – THE DEBUT ALBUM FROM CAIRO

 After what I can only describe as amazing support from the industry, I am proud and delighted to announce my new band, CAIRO.

-The band comprises Lisa Driscoll on vocals; James Hards on guitars; Paul Stocker on bass, Graham Brown on drums and myself on vocals and keys.
+The band comprises Sarah Bayley on vocals; James Hards on guitars; Paul Stocker on bass, Graham Brown on drums and myself on vocals and keys.

 I was after a new sound with the same sensibilities as in my previous writing but with heavier passages, as well as more ambient, electronic soundscapes – plus more time spent on crafting the blend of male and female vocals within the overall production of the music.